Karatay Medrese

-Karatay Madrasa (Karatay Medresesi) is a madrasa (a school with a frequently but not absolutely religious focus) in Konya, Turkey located at the foot of the citadel hill, across from the ruins of the Seljuk palace and in view of the Alâeddin Mosque.
+Karatay Medrese (Karatay Medresesi) is a madrasa (a school with a frequently but not absolutely religious focus) in Konya, Turkey located at the foot of the citadel hill, across from the ruins of the Seljuk palace and in view of the Alâeddin Mosque.
 Since 1954, the building has served as a museum displaying a collection of historic tile art, particularly from the Seljuk period.
 The madrasa and the Karatay Han, a caravanserai completed in the 1240s, are the largest extant monuments in Konya and its immediate regions.

 History

 It was founded in 1251 by the vizier Jalal al-Din Qaratay (d.
 1254) during the joint rule of the brothers Kayqubad II, Kaykaus II, and Kilij Arslan IV.
-The madrasa was built next to the Küçük Karatay Madrasa, which no longer exists.
+The madrasa was built next to the Küçük Karatay Medrese, which no longer exists.
 The monument was built after the Mongol invasions of Anatolia and as a result the design is not strictly Seljuk in nature.
-Jalal al-Din is most likely buried in a side room of the Karatay Madrasa, which contains a cenotaph.
+Jalal al-Din is most likely buried in a side room of the Karatay Medrese, which contains a cenotaph.

 In the records of Shams al-Din Ahmad Aflaki, a biographer of Rumi, the madrasa was a place where gatherings of both Sufis and scholars took place.
 Despite the recorded presence of Sufis, the document listing the madrasa's endowment (waqfiyya) states: "And he [the founder] stipulated that the müderris (teacher of Islamic law in a madrasa) should be Hanafi...", likely because the Seljuk rulers were largely Hanafi.

-The tile manufacture of the madrasa was likely coordinated by Muhammad al-Tusi, a master ceramicist from the Iranian city of Tus in Khurasan, who was also responsible for the tile decoration of the Sırçalı Madrasa.
+The tile manufacture of the madrasa was likely coordinated by Muhammad al-Tusi, a master ceramicist from the Iranian city of Tus in Khurasan, who was also responsible for the tile decoration of the Sırçalı Medrese.